TACC/Lmod/docs/source/030_installing.rst

 Please change LUAROCKS_PREFIX to match your site.
 The exporting of LUA_PATH and LUA_CPATH must be done before any module commands.
-It is very important that the trailing semicolon are there.
-They are replaced by the built-in system path.
+It is very important that the double trailing semicolon are there.
+They are replaced by the built-in system path for Lua.

 Using Ansible